 CI/CD & Deployment Strategy

-Continuous Integration and Continuous Deployment (CI/CD) in Salesforce is fundamentally different from traditional software CI/CD.
+CI/CD in Salesforce differs significantly from traditional software CI/CD.
 The platform’s metadata-driven architecture, shared sandbox environments, and org-based development model create unique challenges.
-A CTA must design a deployment strategy that balances automation, safety, and team velocity.
+The deployment strategy must balance automation, safety, and team velocity.

 Git Branching Strategies